by Byron A. Johnson, Director

-In place of a letter of authenticity, require specific documentation and research and a warranty of sale specifying right-of-return.
+In place of a letter of authenticity, require specific documentation and a warranty of sale specifying right-of-return.

 If an item "disappears" for decades with whereabouts unknown, or is suddenly discovered, it may be impossible to conclusively prove its ownership or use by a Texas Ranger.

 - Learn: Your best defense against fraud is to educate yourself and never spend hard cash in haste: learn about the type of antique (firearm, badge, knife, etc.) and thoroughly research any Ranger purportedly associated with it before buying.
 Visit museums, talk with staff, look at historic photos, read books and become a scholar.

 - Carefully examine and research all documentation before buying: Reputable auctioneers or dealers will back up statements of ownership, identification, condition and degree of originality with verifiable documentation.
 Statements like "attributed to," "experts believe," or "it is believed" are worthless without hard, supporting documentation.
 If there is none, walk away.

 - Obtain a Written Guarantee and Right of Return: Insist that the seller provide a written and signed description of the item and a guarantee of authenticity with a right of return–at the buyer's discretion–for a reasonable period of time.
 If they balk, walk away.